systemdbrew/PiKeyVault/README.md

-# Automated unRAID Keyfile Deployment via Raspberry Pi FTP
+# Automated unRAID Keyfile Deployment via a Raspberry Pi FTP Server

 This guide provides a secure method to automatically deploy an unRAID keyfile during boot using a Raspberry Pi FTP server.
 This eliminates SSH key complexities while maintaining security through user isolation and read-only access.